About

 • Anything else you like!

-How to make bacon fried rice for breakfast
+How to make breakfast fried rice

-Place a large non stick pan on your stove and heat to medium heat.
+• Place a large non-stick pan on your stove and heat to medium heat.
 Fry up the bacon pieces in the pan.
 Be patient and fry it over medium heat so that it doesn’t become crisp too fast and burn.
 You want the bacon to be a little crispy and a little chewy.

-Add the white parts of spring onions, garlic, chili pepper and sugar.
+• Add the white parts of spring onions, garlic, chili pepper and sugar.
 Just fry it all for a few seconds to soften the garlic and onion.
 DON’T let it burn!

-Add the soy sauce, salt (you can add more later) and rice, and stir to mix.
+• Add the soy sauce, salt (you can add more later) and rice, and stir to mix.
 Add more soy sauce as needed.

-Once the rice is softened and and it’s almost ready, add the green parts of the spring onions and stir them in.
+• Once the rice is softened and and it’s almost ready, add the green parts of the spring onions and stir them in.
 The green parts will wilt because of the residual heat and that’s OK.

 Making the fried egg

-Heat a non stick skillet over medium heat.
+Heat a non-stick skillet over medium heat.
 Add the oil along with the garlic and allow the oil to heat up with the garlic.

 When the oil is hot, stir in the chili pepper flakes and add the egg.
 The egg should sizzle in the oil.